dotnet/android/Documentation/guides/app-bundles.md

 * `assets/`: all Android assets
 * `lib/`: all native libraries (`.so` files)
-* `root/`: any arbitrary files that need to go in the root of the final APK on-device.
-Xamarin.Android will need to put .NET assemblies in `root/assemblies`.
+* `root/`: any arbitrary files that need to go in the root of the final APK on-device. .NET for Android will need to put .NET assemblies in `root/assemblies`.
 * `resources.pb`: the resource table in protobuf format